Skip to main content

 • If the storage cluster hosts multiple SMB workloads such as SQL Server, Hyper-V, and CIFS servers, NetApp recommends hosting different SMB workloads on separate SVMs on separate aggregates.
 This configuration is beneficial because each of these workloads warrants unique storage networking and volume layouts.

-• NetApp recommends connecting Hyper-V hosts and the NetApp ONTAP storage with a 10GB network if one is available.
+• NetApp recommends connecting Hyper-V hosts and the ONTAP storage with a 10GB network if one is available.
 In the case of 1GB network connectivity, NetApp recommends creating an interface group consisting of multiple 1GB ports.

 • When migrating VMs from one SMB 3.0 share to another, NetApp recommends enabling the CIFS copy offload functionality on the storage system so that migration is faster.